aaronshaver/weird-json/README.md

 You've been hired as a consultant to write a function for a Kitty Energy Levels company.
 Your task is to report the starting and ending energy level from a set of events in a JSON file when querying for a particular kitty.

-Complicating matters is that the company chose a bizarre JSON format where keys and their values are separated instead of logically connected (they probably should have used a .CSV file instead).
+Complicating matters is that the company chose a bizarre JSON format where keys and their values are separated instead of logically connected (they probably should have used a .CSV file instead, or stuck with JSON-appropriate "key":"value" syntax).

 The function should take a kitty unique ID integer parameter and then return a JSON response string like `{ "kitty_id": 1, "starting_energy": 40, "ending_energy": 80 }`.